-As demonstrated by the analysis presented below, the City's water supply would be adequate to serve the Proposed Action at buildout under both normal/wet year conditions and under drought conditions, and the indirect effect related to water supply would be less than significant.
-The direct effect related to water supply during construction would be less than significant.
+As demonstrated by the analysis presented below, the City of Roseville's water supply would be adequate to serve all of the on-site alternatives at buildout under both normal/wet year conditions and under drought conditions, and the effect related to water supply would be less than significant.
 Mitigation is not required.